-D Style (Problems) I Style (People) Priorities: Results, Action, Challenge Priorities: Enthusiasm, Action, Collaborat Contributions: Contributions: Pushes for results Generates enthusiasm Shows decisiveness Creates a lively environment Displays confidence Is eager to get things started Conveys urgency Gets everyone involved Speaks up about problems Connects with others
+D Style (Problems) I Style (People) Priorities: Results, Action, Challenge Priorities: Enthusiasm, Action, Collaboration Contributions: Contributions: Pushes for results Generates enthusiasm Shows decisiveness Creates a lively environment Displays confidence Is eager to get things started Conveys urgency Gets everyone involved Speaks up about problems Connects with others

-S Style (Pace) C Style (Procedures) Priorities: Support, Stability, Collaboration Priorities: Accuracy, Procedures, Challenge Contributions: Listens and provides support Team player Accommodates different people & ideas Contributions: Remains calm and tactfulShows patience Questions ideas Maintains high standards

-Communicating with a high D:

-- Be quick, focused and to the point.

-- Don't ramble on or waste their time.

-- Don't come with decision made or make it for them.

-- Don't try to build personal relationships or chitchat.

-- Present a win-win strategy.

-- Come prepared and organized.

-Communicating with a high S:

-- Start with personal questions.
-Break the ice. - Present your case in a logical, soft and nonthreatening way. - Don't threaten with positional power or be demanding. - Don't interrupt as they speak.
-Listen carefully. - Show sincere interest in them.

-Communicating with a high I:

-- Provide ideas for implementing action.

-- Focus on people and action items.

-- Put details in writing.

-- Ask for their opinion.

-- Don't leave decisions up in the air.

-- Don't drive facts, figures and alternatives.

-- Incorporate personal.

-- Be positive.
+C Style (Procedures)

+Priorities: Accuracy, Procedures, Challenge

+Contributions:

+Strives for reliability

+Ensures accuracy

+Provides logical analysis

+Questions ideas

+Maintains high standards
-Communicating with a high C:

-- Allow them their space.
-Don't touch them. - Don't be disorganized or messy. - Don't force a quick decision.
-Give them time. - Don't be vague about expectations or fail to follow through. - Prepare your case in advance. - Approach them in a straight-forward, direct way.
+Communicating with a high D: Be quick, focused and to the point.
+Don't ramble on or waste their time.
+Don't come with decision made or make it for them.
+Don't try to build personal relationships or chitchat.
+Present a win-win strategy.
+Come prepared and organized.
+Communicating with a high I: Provide ideas for implementing action.
+Focus on people and action items.
+Put details in writing.
+Ask for their opinion.
+Don't leave decisions up in the air.
+Don't drive facts, figures and alternatives.
+Incorporate personal.
+Be positive.
+Communicating with a high S: Start with personal questions.
+Break the ice.
+Present your case in a logical, soft and non-threatening way.
+Don't threaten with positional power or be demanding.
+Don't interrupt as they speak.
+Listen carefully.
+Show sincere interest in them.
+Communicating with a high C: Allow them their space.
+Don't touch them.
+Don't be disorganized or messy.
+Don't force a quick decision.
+Give them time.
+Don't be vague about expectations or fail to follow through.
+Prepare your case in advance.
+Approach them in a straight-forward, direct way.

-General observations about this comparison between team member A and team member B.

-What is the best way for team member A to communicate with team member B?

-What approaches should team member A avoid?

-What is the best way for team member B to communicate with team member A?

-What approaches should team member B avoid?